WESTMORLAND CRICKET LEAGUE RULES 2022

 g If any team forfeits two or more games in any one season, in addition to any other penalties, that team will have to re-apply to join the League at the next AGM.

-h The ECBACO, South Lakeland Branch, shall be Associate Members
+h The ECBACO, North Lancashire and South Lakeland Branch, shall be Associate Members

 i All Clubs shall have adequate Public Liability Insurance.
-A copy of the insurance policy shall be provided to the League Treasurer no later than the 20th April of each season
+A copy of the insurance policy shall be provided to the League Treasurer not later than the 20th April of each season

 8 The following competitions, to be played for annually, shall be organised by the League.